jsks/conway/README.md

 Press 'q' or CTRL-C to exit.
 A full list of keybindings can be displayed by pressing '?'.

-`conway` can also read a starting position from a cells formated text file.
+`conway` can also read a starting position from a cells formatted text file.

 ```sh
 $ ./conway patterns/glider.cells